FragileTech/python_style_guide/README.md

     self.layer_3 = torch.nn.Linear(in_dim, out_dim)
     self.layer_4 = torch.nn.Linear(out_dim, out_dim)
     ```
-   When you do that you will realize that you spent more time reading the comments than the
+   When you do that you will realize that you almost spent more time reading the comments than the
-    lines that they separate, and that the "device" comment you wrote is extremely obvious for anyone that
+    code blocks that they separate, and that the "device" comment you wrote is extremely obvious for anyone that
     is remotely familiar with `pytorch`.
-In that case, deleting the blank lines improves the
+In that case, deleting taht blank line improves the
     readability of your code.

     The comments about the blocks of your fancy neural network are indeed adding
     some useful information, but there may be a better alternative.
-     The comments are useful because they give information about what each layer is doing,
+    Those comments are useful because they give information about what each layer is doing,
     but this is something that could be improved by finding meaningful names to the defined layers.

    ```python
     super().__init__()